 A cooperative learning approach will involve a teacher getting students to work in groups to complete a task.

-One way to do this is to get students to work in groups based on ability level or learning style.
+One way to do this is to get students to work in groups (tip: let them name their group) based on ability level or learning style.

 Another approach may be to get each student to develop expertise in one specific area of a topic.
 Then, the students get together to share what they learned.
 In this model, every student in the group is an expert on one aspect of the task.
 We call this the ‘expert jigsaw’ approach to cooperative learning.